scalikejdbc/scalikejdbc.github.io/source/documentation/query-dsl.html.md

 // select o.id as i_on_o from orders o where o.product_id = ? or o.customer_id is null
 ```

-Adding round bracket is like this:
+Adding round bracket can be something like this:

 ```scala
 val ids = withSQL {